Dicyemida

 Dicyemida, also known as Rhombozoa, is a phylum of tiny parasites that live in the renal appendages of cephalopods.

 Taxonomy

 Classification is controversial.
-Traditionally, dicyemids have been grouped with the Orthonectida in the Mesozoa, and, as of 2017, molecular evidence appears to confirm this.
+Traditionally, dicyemids have been grouped with the Orthonectida in the phylum Mesozoa and, from 2017, molecular evidence appears to confirm this.

 However, other molecular phylogenies have placed the dicyemids more closely related to the roundworms.
 Additional molecular evidence suggests that this phylum is derived from the Lophotrochozoa.

-The phylum is not divided in classes or orders, but contains three families, Conocyemidae, Dicyemidae, and Kantharellidae.
+The phylum (or class if retained within Mesozoa) contains three families, Conocyemidae, Dicyemidae and Kantharellidae, which have sometimes been further grouped into orders.
+Authors who treat Dicyemida as an order and separate the family Conocyemidae into a different order (Heterocyemida) prefer 'Rhombozoa' as a more inclusive and unambiguous name to cover all three families.

 Anatomy

 Adult dicyemids range in length from 0.5 to 7 mm, and they can be easily viewed through a light microscope.
 They display eutely, a condition in which each adult individual of a given species has the same number of cells, making cell number a useful identifying character.
 Dicyemida lack respiratory, circulatory, excretory, digestive, and nervous systems.